-It’s often empowering to understand what helps you as a writer, but types only take us so far.
+It’s often empowering to understand what helps you as a writer, but Myers-Briggs types – whether you’re an ENTP, ESTJ, ESFJ, INTJ, INTP, and so on – only take us so far.
 First and foremost, you’re you.

-If you’re struggling to make headway on a writing project, think how you best work, how maybe a “weakness” could be a strength, and what’ll most help you finish – will it be a deadline?
+If you’re struggling to make headway on a writing project, think how you work best, how maybe a “weakness” could be a strength, and what’ll help you finish most – will it be a deadline?
 Or a designated day of the week to write?

 For more on the MBTI system, the Myers & Briggs Foundation website is a great place to start.
 However, I’d urge every writer to experiment with many different methods of writing to find what works best for them.
 There can be great variation, even among the same type.

-All artists should give themselves the permission to do whatever works best for them.
+No matter their type, all artists should give themselves the permission to do whatever works best for them, to create their best possible work and become the best writer they can be.

 Are You An Intuitive Writer?